 Teachers often use Shakespearean plays and poems in the process of teaching English as a foreign language.
 However, this part of the course is challenging for international students because they cannot understand the meaning of specific outdated phrases and words.
 Although the use of Shakespearean language seems complicated and difficult, the advantages of such methods of teaching can be analyzed to understand whether Shakespeare should still be taught in schools.
 The evaluation of the benefits of the process of studying Shakespearean English demonstrates that it has a positive effect on the attitude of students towards the language.
 At the same time, the teachers should follow some recommendations to make this process easy and interesting to the learners.

-Shakespearean English should be incorporated into the process of learning English because it opens the world of real language.
+Shakespearean English should be incorporated into the process of teaching English because it opens the world of real language.
 Almost every person in the world knows who Shakespeare is and what plays he wrote.
 The plots he presents in his dramas are among the most popular around the world.
 His texts are an integral part of the English language, which allows the teachers to use them to make the international students not only learn the language but allow the students to trace its roots.
 In particular, the process of studying English can be made attractive with the involvement of the tasks of comparing the modern words with the Shakespearean phrases, the attempts to guess the meaning of the specific words, and the activities of finding the synonyms or antonyms.
 Also, the students can write papers where they can present their views and ideas, and EssayShark that provides cheap papers can help them to make this process easier and less challenging.
 All these forms of tasks might allow the teachers to understand that Shakespearean English can be made interesting to students, and the learners might have the opportunity to study the language that was used in different periods of its development and influenced the contemporary phrases and words.

 The creative approach to teaching Shakespearean English can enhance the students’ love for the language and its history.
 The process of studying foreign cultures and histories is a complicated task that involves different techniques and materials.
 It is necessary to observe different artifacts and analyze them to make them more comprehensive and explicit, which helps to understand the culture of other countries.
 For instance, people study paintings, sculptures, and architectural structures of different periods to get more knowledge of the cultural heritage of civilizations.
 The texts are not an exception.
 The process of studying the Shakespearean texts might allow international students to understand the English language, its origin, and its specifics better.
 When youth not only learns the language for everyday use but also observes how Bards of the past masterly apply the words to convey the deep meanings and feelings, it reaches the next level of contact with the language.
 This aesthetic feeling of satisfaction with the ability to understand the skillful work of the poets and playwrights of the past makes the students respect and love the language they learn.